 In summary, our contributions are as follows: \begin{itemize} \item We propose RoboGPT-R1, a two-stage training paradigm for embodied multi-step reasoning tasks.
-With RL training, RoboGPT-R1 develops the reasoning capability for complex tasks and environments, thereby enhancing its physical commonsense and error correction abilities. \item We design a reward function based on perception-reasoning-planning-action loop, with LCS-reward effectively enhancing the model's understanding and reflection of the task.
-This enables efficient and high-quality reward computation at a very low cost, and demonstrates good reasoning capabilities on long-horizon tasks. \item We conduct extensive experiments on 6 tasks in 2 scenarios, including spatial perception, long-range reasoning, common-sense questions, and visual understanding.
+With RL training, RoboGPT-R1 develops the reasoning capability in complex tasks and environments, thereby enhancing its physical commonsense and error correction abilities. \item We design a reward function based on perception-reasoning-planning-action loop, with LCS reward effectively enhancing the model's understanding and self-correction.
+This enables efficient and high-quality reward computation at a very low cost and demonstrates good reasoning capabilities on long-horizon tasks. \item We conduct extensive experiments on 6 tasks in 2 scenarios, including spatial perception, long-horizon reasoning, common-sense questions, and visual understanding.
 In seen scenarios, our method outperforms open-source general models and existing embodied planning models, achieving competitive performance compared to closed-source general models.
-Moreover, in unseen scenarios, it demonstrates superior reasoning capability and surpasses the state-of-the-art embodied planning model.
+Moreover, in unseen scenarios, it demonstrates superior reasoning ability and surpasses the state-of-the-art embodied planning model. \end{itemize}